-- Mix coconut milk in a high speed blender or Nutribullet.
-Refrigerate for 30 minutes – 1 hour.
+- Whipped Coconut Cream: Mix coconut milk in a high speed blender or Nutribullet.
+Refrigerate for 30 minutes - 1 hour.

-- Finely grate the Mexican chocolate.
+- Hot Chocolate: Finely grate the Mexican chocolate.
 Save some for garnish or use cacao powder to garnish.

 - Bring almond milk to a simmer in a small saucepan over medium-high heat.
 Add in grated Mexican chocolate, vanilla extract, cinnamon, nutmeg, and cayenne pepper.
 Reduce the heat to medium-low.
 Simmer for 10 minutes, whisking constantly until chocolate is melted and almond milk is frothy.

 - Top with whipped coconut milk and grated Mexican chocolate or cacao powder.